R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 ### Reducing stuttering (Steam/Proton and Lutris/Wine)

-You might feel the game is stuttering a lot in the first hour of playing.
-This is normal, it's just DXVK compiling shaders.
+You may feel that the game stutters frequently during the first hour of play.
+This is normal, it's just DXVK having to compile shaders at draw time due not having a ready state cache.
+The more you play, the less stuttering there will be in the future.

-However if you don't want to wait you might want try precompiled DXVK-[_cache_](https://github.com/doitsujin/dxvk#state-cache): [**Titanfall2.dxvk-cache**](https://github.com/begin-theadventure/dxvk-caches/blob/main/dxvk-caches/Titanfall/Titanfall%202/Titanfall2.dxvk-cache.md)
+However if you don't want to wait you can try precompiled DXVK [_state cache_](https://github.com/doitsujin/dxvk#state-cache): [**Titanfall2.dxvk-cache**](https://github.com/begin-theadventure/dxvk-caches/blob/main/dxvk-caches/Titanfall/Titanfall%202/Titanfall2.dxvk-cache.md)

 Proton: extract and put it in `/path/to/steamapps/shadercache/1237970/DXVK_state_cache` default is `~/.local/share/..` or next to .exe if shader pre-caching is turned off.